superdrdood/veizy11ty/posts/2015/08/short-peace-ranko-tsukigimes-longest-day/index.md

   - "Video Games"
 layout: layouts/post.njk
 coverImage: "Ranko03.jpg"
+excerpt: "Short Peace – Ranko Tsukigime’s Longest Day is a succinct and easy-to-remember title for a game.
+It only came out a year ago, totally within the time limit for an exciting review.
+Also, it’s a PS3 exclusive.
+Long live the old generation!"
 ---
 Short Peace – Ranko Tsukigime’s Longest Day is a succinct and easy-to-remember title for a game.
 It only came out a year ago, totally within the time limit for an exciting review.
 Also, it’s a PS3 exclusive.
 Long live the old generation!

 ![Ranko Tsukigime's Longest Day](images/Ranko03.jpg "Ranko Tsukigime's Longest Day")